-5.4.1 Educational film (recommended for all rallies)
+5.4.1 Educational film (recommended for all competitions)

 - 30-second duration:

-- with commentary by a leading driver or drivers, in the language(s) applicable to the country of the rally;
+- with commentary by a leading driver or drivers, in the language(s) applicable to the country of the competition;

 - should not show accidents:

 - should be broadcast several times.

-5.4.2 Control of Spectators
+5.4.
+2 Control of Spectators

-- a) Measures should be taken as described in Article 5.4.5 to warn spectators and, where necessary, ensure that any who are in dangerous places are removed from those areas. - b) Any dangerous areas should be identified in the safety plan.
-The organisers, with the assistance of the public order authorities where necessary, should identify and delimit danger zones in conformity with the safety plan, well before the arrival of the public. - c) The Clerk of the Course should take into consideration the recommendations of the Chief Safety Officer, as well as the crews of the zero cars (and of the FIA Safety and Medical Delegates if present), in order to ensure that a special stage is cancelled if dangerous conditions exist. - d) When large numbers of spectators are expected for a special stage or a super special stage, they should be protected by special safety equipment such as tyre walls, straw-bale walls, etc. - e) The public should be prevented from moving along the route of the special stage whilst the stage is open for competition (after the zero car and before the sweeper car). - f) Safety instructions should be distributed to the public along the special stage and also at all access points. - g) Adequate numbers of marshals or public order authorities (police, military, etc.) should be present to ensure public safety during the special stage. - h) Marshals should wear a clearly identifiable jacket as recommended in Article 5.2.6. - i) Special stages should be situated and scheduled to allow the safe movement of spectators between them.
+- a) Measures should be taken as described in Article 5.4.5 to warn spectators and, where necessary, ensure that any spectators who are in dangerous places are removed from those areas. - b) Any dangerous areas should be identified in the safety plan.
+The organisers, with the assistance of the public order authorities where necessary, should identify and delimit danger zones in conformity with the safety plan, well before the arrival of the public. - c) The Clerk of the Course should take into consideration the recommendations of the Chief Safety Officer, as well as the crews of the zero cars (and of the FIA Safety and Medical Delegates if present), in order to ensure that a special stage is cancelled if dangerous conditions exist. - d) When large numbers of spectators are expected for a special stage or a super special stage, they should be protected by special means and a propore Zone should be prepared for this venue. - e) The public should be prevented from moving along the route of the special stage whilst the stage is open for competition (after the zero car and before the sweeper car). - f) Safety instructions should be distributed to the public along the special stage and also at all access points. - g) Adequate numbers of marshals or public order authorities (police, military etc.) should be present to ensure public safety during the special stage. - h) Marshals should wear a clearly identifiable tabard as recommended in Article 5.2.6. - i) Special stages should be situated and scheduled to allow the safe movement of spectators between them. - j) Access of spectators to special stages should be recommended only in spectator zones. - k) Emergency roads should be guarded by police officers and/or marshals/security guards, from the point where they join the main roads leading to the stages. - I) All access roads should be indicated with special signs and additional information. - m) Where possible, media parking areas should be provided near the photographers' areas.
+Special marshals should be available to assist photographers and to prevent spectators from approaching these venues. - n) Spectator zones should be marked out with fences or signs.
+Where appropriate, these zones should be far from the road, in order to keep spectators within safe areas.